ballerina-platform/module-ballerinax-mysql/mysql-ballerina/Module.md

 ```

 The `dbClient` receives the host, username, and password.
 Since the properties are passed in the same order as they are defined
-in the `jdbc:Client`, you can pass them without named params.
+in the `mysql:Client`, you can pass them without named params.

 ```ballerina
 mysql:Client|sql:Error dbClient = new ("localhost", "rootUser", "rooPass",